 The Virginia Creeper Trail

-Named after the native vine Virginia Creeper (Parthenocissus quinquefolia) and inducted into the Rail-Trail Hall of Fame in 2014, the Virginia Creeper Trail is one of the country’s most famous biking trails.
-The Virginia Creeper Trail stretches 34 miles from Whitetop Mountain to Abingdon, VA, passing through downtown Damascus along the way.
-The section from Whitetop to Damascus is by far the most popular for biking and flows downhill on a relaxed railroad grade for 17 beautiful miles through Jefferson National Forest.
+Named after the native vine Virginia Creeper (Parthenocissus quinquefolia) and inducted into the Rail-Trail Hall of Fame in 2014, the Virginia Creeper Trail is one of the most famous biking trails in the United States.
+The trail is family-friendly and great for beginners.
+The Virginia Creeper National Recreation Trail stretches 34 miles from Whitetop Station to the Abingdon terminus, passing through downtown Damascus along the way.

-The Whitetop to Damascus section is family-friendly and beginner-friendly.
-The trail is highly accessible and several bike rental companies offer shuttle services to Whitetop.
+The trail is highly accessible and several outfitters in Damascus offer bike rental and shuttle services to Abingdon and Alvarado year-round.
+The Virginia Creeper Trail also offers abundant access to fishing and swimming holes along Laurel Creek and the South Fork Holston River.
 Be sure to take enough time to stop along your ride for food, scenery, and historical sites.

-The Whitetop to Damascus section is family-friendly and beginner-friendly.
-The trail is highly accessible and several bike rental companies offer shuttle services to Whitetop.
+The trail is highly accessible and several outfitters in Damascus offer bike rental and shuttle services to Abingdon and Alvarado year-round.
+The Virginia Creeper Trail also offers abundant access to fishing and swimming holes along Laurel Creek and the South Fork Holston River.
 Be sure to take enough time to stop along your ride for food, scenery, and historical sites.

 When is the best time to visit the Virginia Creeper Trail?